rpyron/delim-SOM/README.md

 Polygonia_morphology$Row.names <- NULL

 ```
-Morphotype is converted to binary indicator variables, after which the continuous and categorical variables are separated into two morphology layers.
+Morphotype is converted to binary indicator variables.
+The continuous and categorical variables are then separated into two morphology layers due to their different data structures.

 ```r
 Polygonia_morphology <- make.cols.binary.SOM(dataframe = Polygonia_morphology,